Dat3K/ltm/README.md

 ### Sample Log Files

 The project includes a utility to generate sample log files for testing purposes.
-Run the SampleLogGenerator class to create these files.
+In the Web Server Log Analyzer, click the "Generate Sample" button to create sample log files for testing.

+## Adding New Labs

+To add a new lab to the project:

+1. Create a new package for your lab (e.g., `lab11`)
+2. Create a main class for your lab that extends `JFrame` (e.g., `Lab11.java`)
+3. Add the import for your new lab class in `MainFrame.java`
+4. Add a button for your lab in the `buttonPanel` in `MainFrame.java`
+5. Add an action listener for the new button that creates and displays your lab class
+6. Update the `create_jar.bat` and `create_jar.sh` scripts to include your new lab package

 ## License